jbnetapp/demosmbc/README.md

 ````

-Now you can play with SMBC.
+Now you can play with SMBC in real life :smile:

 NetApp SMBC Documentation is available here:
 --------------------------------------------